What is fibromyalgia

 - Moderate fibromyalgia or associated with a chronic illness (Type 2).
 In addition to what was mentioned above, it may be accompanied by pain or stiffness.
-The main hypothesis is the onset of FM as the consequence of the chronic character of other previous illnesses.
+The main hypothesis is the onset of fibromyalgia as the consequence of the chronic character of other previous illnesses.

 - Severe and secondary fibromyalgia (Type 3).
 This level is more serious, as the immobility can be critical, and it can also result in depression, anxiety and other disorders.
 It is strongly linked to patients with psychopathological illnesses.